serbannacu/gxna/README.md

 Parameters can be set with command-line arguments such as `-draw true`.
 They can also be read from a file, with each line consisting of a name and a value e.g. `draw true` (no dash).

-If `<name>` is the simulation name and the file `input/<name>.arg` exists, it will be read automatically.
+If `<name>` is the experiment name and the file `expdata/<name>.arg` exists, it will be read automatically.
 Another file can be specified on the command line with `-argFile <filename>`.
-These files can be used to effectively change the default values of multiple parameters.
+This can be used to effectively change parameter default values.

 Boolean values can be set in various ways: `True`, `T`, `true` and `1` are all equivalent.

 Below is a description of the most useful parameters.
 See the source code for a complete list.
-- `name`: the name is part of the input filenames and output path.
+- `name`: the experiment name is part of the input filenames and output path.
 - `version`: the version is part of the output path.
 - `interactionFile`: gene interaction filename (default: `human.gra`).
 - `probeFile`: probe annotation filename.